-The Don Quixote “Follow Your Dream” Fellowship
+The Don Quixote “Follow Your Dream” Fellowships

 Projects can, but need not, be related to classroom practice: a science teacher might study Inuit poetry in Alaska or a pre-K teacher might carve a fifteen-foot marble sculpture.
 We are looking for applicants who use ingenuity in planning an original experience.